A checkbox is used to select a single item or multiple items, typically to choose elements to perform an action or to

-Checkboxes allow users to choose one or more items from a list of options.
+Checkboxes allow users to choose 1 or more items from a list of options.

 You can also use a single checkbox to allow a user to enable or disable a feature or setting, along with a save button.

 - Use checkboxes if you’re presenting 5 or fewer options to the user.
 If you’re presenting more than 5 options, use a select list instead.

 - Use checkboxes if the user can select multiple options.
 If the user can only select 1 option, then use radio buttons.

 Labeling and alignment

 Checkbox labels fall to the right of the checkbox control.
 If placed vertically, all checkbox controls should be aligned with the left edge of other controls or input fields, in the form or on the page.

 You can use headings to label a group of checkboxes.
 The placement of headings will depend on the layout of other content in the form or on the page you’re designing.
 For more information on how to arrange checkboxes, see our forms documentation.

 You also have the option to use progressive disclosure by nesting other controls underneath a checkbox.
 The nested options would be enabled or disabled when the user selects or deselects a checkbox.